Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: Introduction

-FEMWARP is described in Section~\ref{sec:femwarp}, and a generalization of it called the ``linear weighted Laplacian smoothing'' (LWLS) framework is considered in Section~\ref{sec:lwls}.
-There are two main advantages to methods within the LWLS framework.
-First, if a continuous deformation of the boundary is given, then methods within the framework are valid for computing the resulting trajectory that specifies the movement of the interior nodes.
-In addition, these trajectories will be continuous.
-This is vital for some applications where continuity of motion is required.
-A second big advantage is that sparse matrix algorithms may be used to solve \eref{eqn:lastsystem_framework}.
-The sparsity structure is apparent, since, on average, an interior node has six neighbors in 2D, whereas a typical 2D mesh may have thousands of nodes.
-In Section~\ref{sec:iterative}, we explain the relationship between traditional Laplacian smoothing and LWLS methods.
+FEMWARP is described in Section~\ref{sec:femwarp}.
+There are two main advantages to the FEMWARP algorithm.
+First, if a continuous deformation of the boundary is given, then FEMWARP is valid for computing the resulting trajectory that specifies the movement of the interior vertices.
+In addition, these trajectories will be continuous due to the similarity requirement.
+This is vital for some applications (e.g., in biomechanics~\cite{sigal}, automotive design~\cite{donders}, computer animation~\cite{hu}, and clothing design~\cite{luo}), where continuity of motion is required.
+A second big advantage is that sparse matrix algorithms may be used to solve (\ref{eqn:lastsystem_framework}).
+The sparsity structure is apparent, since, on average, an interior vertex has six neighbors in 2D, whereas a typical 2D mesh may have thousands of vertices.

-The principal failure mode for FEMWARP is that it can reverse elements.
+FEMWARP is exact for affine boundary mappings as proven in Section~\ref{sec:affine}.
+However, the principal failure mode for FEMWARP is element reversal during the mesh updating procedure during a given timestep~\cite{ShontzThesis}.
+Element reversal is our main concern in this paper.
 The causes of element reversal are covered in Section~\ref{sec:inversion}.
-Techniques to prevent some reversals, including small-step FEMWARP and mesh refinement, are also covered in that section.
+Techniques to prevent some reversals, including small-step FEMWARP, mesh refinement, and the use of another mapping to compute the weights used to determine the warping, are also covered in that section.
 Another technique to avoid reversals based on the Opt-MS mesh untangler is covered in Section~\ref{sec:untangling}.
 In Section~\ref{sec:test3d}, we test our algorithms on several types of deformations of three-dimensional meshes.
-In Section~\ref{sec:heart}, we apply FEMWARP to study the motion of the beating canine heart under normal conditions.
+Concluding remarks are presented in Section~\ref{sec:conclusions}.